odinokov/ChromosomeMapping-/README.md

 # Chromosome ReMapping Script

 ## Overview
-This script enables the remapping of chromosome and contig names within the headers of BAM files.
+This script enables the remapping of chromosome and contig names in the headers of BAM files.

 ## Prerequisites
 To use this script, ensure you have the following: